wyatt8740/IBM3161-font/README.md

 embedding the font in a document does not in itself constitute a violation of the GNU GPL.
 The full terms of the license are in GNU Unifont's [LICENSE.txt](http://unifoundry.com/LICENSE.txt).
-This license is inherited because I have based it on GNU Unifont.
+This license is inherited because I have based my font on GNU Unifont.

 If you wish to use only the glyphs that I created (0x00-0x7F in the truetype, or 0x00-0xFF in the bitmap), those glyphs are licensed (at your option) under the